InquestGeronimo/tllm/README.md

 wget -O config.yml https://raw.githubusercontent.com/InquestGeronimo/tllm/main/tllm/config.yml
 ```

 The trainer expects to ingest a `train` and `validation` split from your dataset prior to training with a specific format.
-Here is an [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of a placeholder dataset, designed to demonstrate the expected format.
+Here is an [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of a placeholder dataset, designed to demonstrate the expected format for the text-2-cypher task.

 ```py
 from tllm import Trainer